Last Updated on March 16, 2022 by

 With the current global recession, the golf industry has suffered many setbacks.
 The continuous shortage of funds has accounted for the difficulty in creating and maintaining golf courses.

-More so, it is budget and economy friendly to cut down golf games from 18 holes to 9.
+More so, it is budget and economy-friendly to cut down golf games from 18 holes to 9.

 Other pressing issues of the 18-hole are the safety precautions of the golf courses, which tread the toes of guidelines with safety margins and fairways that are too narrow.

 The safest solution is to opt for strong 9-hole golf courses.
-These 9-holes would require half the real estate and maintenance cost compared to the 18-hole course with sufficient practice area/driving range.
+These 9 holes would require half the real estate and maintenance cost compared to the 18-hole course with sufficient practice area/driving range.

 Frequently Asked Questions

-Who Brought The 18 Hole Rule?
+Who Brought The 18-Hole Rule?

 The Royal and Ancient Golf Club.
 These elicit men to change the rule rules of golf holes.
 They combined the 5, 7, 11, and 22 into 18 holes.
-This singular move brought standardization to the game of golf, making it possible to people of different states, provinces, and countries to play until a uniform rule.
+This singular move brought standardization to the game of golf, making it possible for people of different states, provinces, and countries to play until a uniform rule.
 One set of golfers stood proud amidst all and they were the St. Andrews’ Royal and Ancient Golf Club.

-Is There Other Holes Aside 18 Hole?
+Are There Other Holes Aside from 18 Hole?

 Absolutely Yes!
 Other holes exist in golf.
 In ancient times other holes such as 5, 7, 12, and 22 existed but recent standardization has made these holes obsolete leaving just 9 and 18 holes respectively.